 - R-GDP – rituximab with gemcitabine, dexamethasone and cisplatin (also known as Platinol®)

 - R-DHAP – rituximab with dexamethasone, high-dose cytarabine (also known Ara-C) and cisplatin (also known as Platinol®)

 - R-ICE – rituximab with ifosfamide, carboplatin and etoposide.

-Most people have a stem cell transplant using their own stem cells (autologous stem cell transplant) but some people might need a stem cell transplant using donor stem cells (allogeneic stem cell transplant).
+Most people have a stem cell transplant using their own stem cells (autologous stem cell transplant).
+It is less common for people with relapsed and refractory DLBCL to need a stem cell transplant using donor stem cells (allogeneic stem cell transplant).
 This might be the case if doctors are unable to collect enough of your own stem cells, or if your lymphoma relapses after an autologous stem cell transplant.

 Treatment for DLBCL is usually successful but doctors continue to research treatments that are effective with as few side effects and late effects as possible.
 Current research is focusing particularly on targeted drugs, including:

 Your doctor may ask if you would like to take part in a clinical trial.
 Clinical trials allow new treatments to be evaluated and compared with more established treatments.
-Studying treatments is the only way that new and, hopefully, better treatments can become available.
+Clinical trials of new treatments is the only way that new and, hopefully, better and safer treatments can become available.

 Find out more about clinical trials or find a trial that might be suitable for you on Lymphoma TrialsLink.